dendibakh/perf-book/chapters/12-Other-Tuning-Areas/12-1 CPU-Specific Optimizations.md

 }                                      │  jne .loop
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The code looks very logical; it uses fused multiply-add instruction to compute the product of one element of `a` (in `xmm1`) and then accumulates the result in `xmm0`.
 The problem is that there is a data dependency over `xmm0`.
 A processor cannot issue a new `vfmadd231ss` instruction until the previous one has finished since `xmm0` is both an input and an output of `vfmadd231ss`.
-The performance of this loop is bound by FMA latency, which in Intel's Alderlake equals 4 cycles.
+The performance of this loop is bound by FMA latency, which in Intel's Alder Lake equals 4 cycles.

 You may think: "But wait, multiplications do not depend on each other."
 Yes, you're right, yet the whole FMA instruction needs to wait until all its inputs become available.
 So, in this case, fusing multiplication and addition hurts performance.
 We would be better off with two separate instructions.
 The `nanobench` experiment below proves that:

 ```
-# ran on Intel Core i7-1260P (Alderlake)
+# ran on Intel Core i7-1260P (Alder Lake)
 $ sudo ./kernel-nanoBench.sh -f -basic │ $ sudo ./kernel-nanoBench.sh -f -basic
  -loop 100 -unroll 1000                │  -loop 100 -unroll 1000
  -warm_up_count 10 -asm "              │  -warm_up_count 10 -asm "